cjeller1592/cjeller-site/_posts/2020-11-24-dll-applocker.md

 summary: Figuring out how to get around AppLocker by using DLL Hijacking.
 ---

-I wanted to take the AppLocker lab from the *Getting Started in Security* class off-road a bit.
+I recently took the *Getting Started in Security* class from [Wild West Hackin' Fest](https://wildwesthackinfest.com/training/) and wanted to continue from where the first lab left off.
+In the words of the class' instructor John Strand, I wanted to go off-road a bit with AppLocker.
 I started by asking a single question:

 > How could an attacker bypass AppLocker?